null-machine/limbus-company-roll-analyzer/index.md

 ## Rankings

-Ordering within tiers is not as important as the tiers themselves.
+Ordering within affiliations is deliberate.
+Affiliations within tiers are loosely ordered.
+This is done to emphasize that generalizations are present, and not all ordering choices are equally significant.

 A cyan badge indicates that a unit benefits significantly from technical prowess.
 They may have requirements to unlock their damage, require specific techniques to compensate for a lack of damage, emphasize tempo control, or gain more than usual from having multiple actions per turn.
 (W Don, R Heathcliff, G Gregor, R Ishmael, Sevens Outis, Sevens Yi Sang)